cryptus-neoxys/node-redis-tutorial/README.md

 ```

 We are completely configured to use Redis in our app.
 To keep this article short I'm gonna skip over setting up mongoose and express, as this is a more generalised approach towards using Redis in any of your node apps.
-(You can find the code for models, controllers, etc in the GitHub repository.)
+(You can find the code for models, controllers, etc on the [GitHub repository](https://github.com/cryptus-neoxys/node-redis-tutorial))

 Let's set up the Redis Client in our `index.js`, add the following lines to your code.